FigurePOS/github-actions/README.md

 ### Apply

-Youu need to run `terraform-init` job beforehand.
+You need to run `terraform-init` job beforehand.

 Parameters:
 - `aws-account-id`